-Some common threads in institutional design underlie most of the merger review mandates, although there are some outliers as well as nuances that necessitate careful consideration when advising a client on a particular transaction.
-Almost all jurisdictions vest exclusive authority to review transactions in one agency.
-The United States and China may end up being the exceptions in this regard.
-Most jurisdictions provide for objective monetary size thresholds (e.g., the turnover of the parties, the size of the transaction) to determine whether a filing is required.
-Germany, for instance, provides for a de minimis exception for transactions occurring in markets with sales of less than €15 million.
-There are some jurisdictions, however, that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the United Kingdom).
+There are some jurisdictions that still use 'market share' indicia (e.g., Bosnia and Herzegovina, Colombia, Lithuania, Portugal, Spain, Ukraine and the United Kingdom).
 Most jurisdictions require that both parties have some turnover or nexus to their jurisdiction.
 However, there are some jurisdictions that take a more expansive view.
 For instance, in Poland, a notification may be required even though only one of the parties is present and, therefore, there may not be an impact on competition in Poland.
 Turkey recently issued a decision finding that a joint venture (JV) that produced no effect on Turkish markets was reportable because the JV's products 'could be' imported into Turkey.
+In Serbia, there is similarly no 'local' effect required.
 Germany also takes an expansive view by adopting as one of its thresholds a transaction of 'competitively significant influence'.
-Although a few merger notification jurisdictions remain 'voluntary' (e.g., Australia, Singapore, the United Kingdom and Venezuela), the vast majority impose mandatory notification requirements.
+Although a few merger notification jurisdictions remain 'voluntary' (e.g., in Australia, Singapore, the United Kingdom and Venezuela), the vast majority impose mandatory notification requirements.
 Moreover, in Singapore, the transaction parties are to undertake a 'self-assessment' of whether the transaction will meet certain levels, and, if so, should notify the agency to avoid potential challenge by the agency.

 Although in most jurisdictions the focus of the competition agency is on competition issues, some jurisdictions have a broader mandate.
-For instance, the 'public interest' approach in South Africa expressly provides for consideration of employment matters, local enterprises and procurement, and for economic empowerment of the black population and their participation in the company.
-Many of the remedies imposed in South Africa this year have been in connection with these considerations.
-Although a number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, the competition law provides that the government can prohibit a merger if it determines that such merger could have a potential impact on national security.
+For instance, the 'public interest' approach in South Africa expressly provides for consideration of employment matters, local enterprises and procurement, and for economic empowerment of the black population and its participation in the company.
+Many of the remedies imposed in South Africa have been in connection with these considerations.
+Although a number of jurisdictions have separate regulations and processes for addressing foreign entity acquisitions when national security or specific industrial sectors are involved, in Romania, for example, competition law provides that the government can prohibit a merger if it determines that such merger could have a potential impact on national security.